wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * Gross Weight - The total weight of an aircraft including people, cargo, fuel, etc.
 * Ground Air = A/C unit to cool aircraft while on the ground
 * Grounding = Putting an aircraft out of operation.
 This can happen for different reasons, but usually because it requires modifications or repairs in order to be fully compliant with airworthiness regulations.
 Good examples are the grounding of many aircraft in 2020 due to the pandemic, and the Boeing 737 MAX global grounding.
-* GPWS = <a href="https://www.aeroclass.org/gpws-ground-proximity-warning-system/" target="_blank" rel="noreferrer noopener">Ground Proximity Warning System</a> - the system designed to alert pilots they are flying to close to the ground and they are in danger of crashing into it.
+* GPWS = <a href="https://www.aeroclass.org/gpws-ground-proximity-warning-system/" target="_blank">Ground Proximity Warning System</a> - the system designed to alert pilots they are flying to close to the ground and they are in danger of crashing into it.
 * GS = Groundspeed - the horizontal speed an aircraft measured when moving over the ground and in nautical miles per hour (Knots).
 * G/S = Glide slope reciver and indicator
 * GTWO = Gross Take off Weight